 Expect to be treated heavily handed by the local plod around the stadium and possibly even ‘frog marched’ from the train station to the ground.
 Fans are often ‘guided’ into a pub & ‘asked’ to drink up at 60 minutes before kick off.

-There are many hotels in the city centre to suit all budgets and tastes and Visit Leicester is a good place to start planning your visit.
+There are many hotels in the city centre and some within walking distance of the stadium to suit all budgets and tastes.

 Pubs & Grub

 The ground can be walked from the city centre (15-20 minutes), where there are plenty of pubs to be found.
 Most of the pubs near to the stadium are home fans only.
 In particular ‘The Symphony Rooms’ and ‘The F Bar’ pubs should be avoided.
 The ‘Half Time Orange’ pub over the road from the away end is a members-only Leicester City bar.